YashThakre42/Using-SOPS-with-AGE-Method-to-Manage-Secrets-in-AWS-Lambda/README.md

 ✅ AWS CLI (for managing AWS resources)<br />
 ✅ Terraform (for infrastructure as code)<br />

-Step 2: Project Files & Their Roles
+Step 2: Project Files & Their Roles<br />

            **File 1: main.tf **           Stores the username and password in AWS Secrets Manager from secrets.json.
 It also defines IAM roles and policies for the Lambda function.

            **File 2: data.tf**            Reads the encrypted file (secrets.enc.json) that is managed by SOPS.